Reizora1/myServer/README.md

-# APSC eWallet Backend Server Repository
+# APSC eWallet Payment Page & Backend Server Repository
-This repository contains our backend server's api endpoint to handle and process webhook events from an online payment platform.
+This repository contains the eWallet Payment Page's url endpoint for the eWallet payment method of our capstone project & the backend server's api endpoints to handle and process webhook events from an online payment platform.